FrancisCrickInstitute/DESdemonA/README.md

 - A numeric vector.

+- A formula specifying the `reduced` term for carrying out Anova via a likelihood ratio test.

 You are referred to the DESeq2 reference manual for further details, but one advantage of DESDemonA is that it allows a simple enumeration of complex comparisons using machinery from the `emmeans` package: